juhp/dnf-repo/README.md

 A wrapper of the dnf package manager for fine control of enabled/disabled yum repos (eg Copr repos).

-dnf is the package manager used by Fedora Linux and also from RHEL 8 on.
+dnf is the package manager used by Fedora Linux, Centos Stream, and RHEL.

-DNF is a bit slow at handling multiple repos because it attempts to refresh the cached repodata frequently.
-So it can be advantageous to disable smaller repos by default and only enable them as needed periodically.
+DNF can get slower with many repos enabled because it attempts to refresh its cached repodata frequently.
+So it can be advantageous to disable some small repos by default and only enable them periodically as needed.

 This tool can temporarily enable/disable repo(s) selected by substring(s).
 Changes to repos' enabled states can be saved too.
-It is also possible to expire repos' caches individually.
+It is also possible to expire repo caches individually.

 There are also smart options to enable/disable testing/modular repos (and even source/debuginfo repos),